Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

+Next, recall that the solution set $\mathcal{D}^n$ of the rank condition decomposes into distinct irreducible components.
+We aim to show that these components are conjugate under the birational Weyl group action.
+In fact, our main motivation for introducing the action is to prove its transitivity on the irreducible components of $\mathcal{D}^n$.

-As discussed, our aim is to prove that the Weyl group action is transitive on the irreducible components of $\mathcal{D}^n$.
-Theorem \ref{thm:mainA} implies that $\text{rank}(\mathbb{A} + \mathbb{A}^T)$ is invariant under this action; the matrix entries of the $\mathbb A \in \mathcal A_n$ is invariant.
-Since the irreducible components are indexed by the Casimirs\cite{17}, it suffices to prove that the action is transitive on the set of Casimirs.
-By having proved this transitivity, we obtain the following result:
+Using Theorem~\ref{thm422}, we show that $\operatorname{rank}(\mathbb{A}+\mathbb{A}^T)$ is invariant under this action (Proposition~\ref{prop616}).
+Since these irreducible components are indexed by the Casimirs \cite{17}, it suffices to prove transitivity on the set of Casimirs.
+This yields the following result:

-\begin{mainthm}[Corollary \ref{cor523}] The Weyl group action is transitive on the irreducible components of solution of the rank condition.
-Consequently, the Hamiltonian reductions of distinct components are conjugate under the Weyl group action.
-In other words, it suffices to find the Hamiltonian reduction for a single irreducible component. \end{mainthm}
+\begin{mainthm}[Corollary~\ref{cor623}] The Weyl group action is transitive on the irreducible components of the solution set of the rank condition.
+Consequently, the coisotropic reductions of distinct components are conjugate under the Weyl group action.
+In other words, it suffices to determine the coisotropic reduction on a single irreducible component. \end{mainthm}

-In\cite{33}, M. Kontsevich and Y. Soibelman defined Donaldson-Thomas (DT) invariants for a $3$-dimensional Calabi-Yau category equipped with a stability condition.
-Every cluster variety has a associated $3$d Calabi-Yau category and its DT-transformation encodes the information of these invariants into a single formal automorphism of the cluster variety.
+In \cite{33}, M. Kontsevich and Y. Soibelman defined Donaldson--Thomas (DT) invariants for a $3$-dimensional Calabi--Yau category equipped with a stability condition.
+Every cluster variety has an associated $3$-dimensional Calabi--Yau category, and its DT-transformation encodes these invariants in a single formal automorphism of the cluster variety.
 In general, the DT-transformation is not a cluster transformation.

-A cluster transformation $\omega$ is called a \textbf{cluster DT-transformation} if its associated $C$-matrix is the negative identity matrix, i.e., $C^\omega = -I$.
-If a cluster DT-transformation exists, it coincides with the Kontsevich-Soibelman DT-transformation; see\cite{34}.
+A cluster transformation $\omega$ is called a \textbf{cluster DT-transformation} if it preserves the underlying quiver and its associated $C$-matrix is the negative identity matrix, i.e., $C^\omega=-I$.
+Whenever such a transformation exists, it coincides with the Kontsevich--Soibelman DT-transformation \cite{34}.